Convolution Bounds on Quantile Aggregation: Conclusion

 \section{Conclusion}

-Using the convolution result of RVaR of \cite{ELW18}, we establish new analytical bounds for the problem of quantile aggregation, and show that these bounds are sharp in most cases with analytical formulas in the literature.
+Using the RVaR convolution result of \cite{ELW18}, we establish new (semi-analytical) bounds for the problem of quantile aggregation, and show that these bounds are sharp in many cases with analytical formulas in the literature.
 We can interpret the corresponding worst-case dependence structure and give explicit construction for the complicated optimization problem.
 The convolution bounds cover all existing theoretical results on quantile aggregation.
 Moreover, the proposed bound has advantages in its tractability, interpretability, and computation.
-Given the wide applications of quantile aggregation, the results obtained in this paper will be helpful in finance, risk management, statistics and operations research, such as estimating the extremal quantile/risk aggregation, robust statistical hypothesis testing, visualization and realization of the corresponding dependence structure, simulation calibration, and solution of scheduling problems.

 The level of theoretical difficulty in quantile aggregation leaves ample room for future adventures and challenges.
-For instance, the sharpness of convolution bounds under general conditions (other than those in Theorems \ref{th:qa-4prime}, \ref{th:qa-4}, \ref{th:qa-4primeprime} and \ref{th:qa-2}) is an open question.
-For the interested reader, we connect our results to the theory of joint mixability in Appendix \ref{app:3}, where many questions are known to be open.
+For instance, the sharpness of convolution bounds under general conditions, other than those in Theorems \ref{th:qa-4prime}, \ref{th:qa-4}, \ref{th:qa-4primeprime} and \ref{th:qa-2}, is an open question.
+For the interested reader, we connect our results to the theory of joint mixability in Appendix \ref{app:3}, where many questions remain to be open.
+Additional information on the dependence structure, other than the marginal distributions, can be incorporated in the quantile aggregation problem, and it usually leads to highly challenging questions; see e.g., \cite{BRV17, BRVW17} and \cite{BKLP22}.
+In view of the broad appearance of quantile aggregation, its application domain includes many problems in economics, finance, risk management, statistics, and scheduling, in addition to the two applications discussed Section \ref{sec:ex}.
+We mention some applications in Appendix \ref{app:applications}, on which many relevant questions warrant thorough future investigation.